 The Bullets Wireless 2 support aptX HD and sound fantastic.

 Optimal sound quality heavily dependent on ensuring a proper fit.
 If the ear tips you use are too big or small, the bass response will be non-existent and outside noise will degrade overall audio quality.

 Are the OnePlus Bullets Wireless Z or Bullets Wireless 2 better?

-This depends on how tight your budget is: the OnePlus Bullets Wireless Z costs half of what the Bullets Wireless 2 affords, but the cheaper headset includes premium features like quick charging, excellent battery life, and Bluetooth 5.0 firmware to boot.
+This depends on how tight your budget is: the OnePlus Bullets Wireless Z cost half of the Bullets Wireless 2.
+Still, the cheaper headset includes premium features like quick charging, excellent battery life, and Bluetooth 5.0 firmware to boot.
 Surprisingly, the new Bullets Wireless Z earphones are more durable than the earbuds in question; the former are IP55-rated, while the Bullets Wireless 2 lack any official IP rating.

 Should you buy the Bullets Wireless 2?

 Listeners who are in the market for affordable wireless earbuds with premium features should invest in the OnePlus Bullets Wireless 2.
 The neckband design is very comfortable, and aptX HD support, ensures high-quality audio playback.
 For the absolute best audio quality, nothing outperforms wired headphones.
 However, the OnePlus Bullets Wireless 2 make me miss the headphone jack a little less.

 As of September 22, 2020, the OnePlus Bullets Wireless 2 are out of stock.
 However, interested customers can register on OnePlus’ site for email notifications once the Bullets Wireless 2 are available again.